San Francisco Adjustment of Status Attorneys

 Several issues could affect the decisions about whether to grant an adjustment of status, including:

-• Unlawful presence: If a person entered the United States without authorization or remained in the country after the expiration of their nonimmigrant status, this may affect their eligibility for an adjustment of status.
+- Unlawful presence: If a person entered the United States without authorization or remained in the country after the expiration of their nonimmigrant status, this may affect their eligibility for an adjustment of status.

-• Criminal convictions: Certain types of crimes may cause a person to be deemed inadmissible.
+- Criminal convictions: Certain types of crimes may cause a person to be deemed inadmissible.
 Depending on the nature of the charges, it may be possible to receive a Waiver of Inadmissibility.

-• Public charge: A person must demonstrate that they have adequate financial support and are unlikely to rely on government assistance.
+- Public charge: A person must demonstrate that they have adequate financial support and are unlikely to rely on government assistance.

 Contact Our San Francisco and Dallas Adjustment of Status Lawyers

 Securing a Green Card through an adjustment of status can be a critical step that will allow a person to maintain stability and security in the United States.
 At Hafey & Karim, our experienced, dedicated attorneys can provide guidance throughout the application process, ensuring that all information is submitted correctly and addressing any potential issues that may affect eligibility for an adjustment of status.
-Reach out to us to set up a complimentary consultation.
+Reach out to us to set up your initial consultation.
 We are ready to provide the legal help and representation needed during the immigration process.